 Experts will lead you step-by-step through developing, maintaining, and improving your garden.
 Beginners through experienced gardeners are welcome.
 Come with questions, learn from fellow gardeners, and go home with native gardening resources.
 Lunch provided.
 Some workshops spend time outside, so please bring clothing for variable weather conditions and walking.

-Registration may close before September 5 if capacity is reached.
+Registration may close before the deadline if capacity is reached.
 Refunds will be given minus a $10 administrative fee until registration closes.
 After registration closes, refunds will only be given, minus a $10 service fee, if someone from the waitlist can fill the space.
-We will not issue refunds or add people from the waitlist after noon on Thursday, 9/12.
 No walk-in registrations.

 Session I: 9–10:30 a.m.